 An offence against this section is punishable with a fine of up to 120 penalty units or imprisonment for up to 12 months.

 The provision was introduced in an attempt to protect women seeking abortions and staff working in clinics that provide them from being stigmatised, shamed or humiliated.
 The first person to be charged with breaching the provision, Kathleen Club, was fined $5000.
 Ms Club subsequently appealed to the High Court on the basis that the law breached her constitutional right to freedom of political communication.
-The High Court is due to hand down its decision in October 2018.
+The High Court ruled against Ms Club, upholding the safe access zone laws.

 How does Victoria compare to other states?